DariusGraur/DariusGraur/README.md

 - 👋 Hi, I’m @DariusGraur
-- 👀 I’m interested in learning more about programming languages.
+- 👀 I’m interested in learning more about programming
-- 🌱 I’m currently learning Java.
-- 💞️ I’m looking to collaborate on homework and personal projects.
 - 📫 How to reach me graurdarius1990@gmail.com

 <!---